UK military airdrops to Tristan da Cunha for hantavirus outbreak response

 Key details reported by multiple sources:

-- Eleven hantavirus cases have been reported in total, with nine confirmed, including three deaths on the Oceanwide Expeditions cruise (two Dutch, one other).
+- Eleven hantavirus cases have been reported in total, with nine confirmed, including three deaths on the Oceanwide Expeditions cruise ship

-- A French passenger with severe hantavirus is critically ill in Paris, requiring an artificial lung and ventilator support.
+- A French passenger with severe hantavirus is critically ill and on a ventilator in Paris, with uncertainty over whether the strain has mutated

 Points of Difference